 The DUT10 was our last car to be powered by an internal combustion engine.
-It ended the legacy in style, once again winning at Formula Student Germany competition.
-Apart from being the fastest car at the competition, winning the autocross, endurance and fuel efficiency events, the car was also the lightest, weighing in at 137kg.
+It ended the legacy in style, once again winning at Formula Student Germany.
+Apart from being the fastest car at the competition, winning the autocross, endurance and fuel efficiency events, the car was also one of the lightest, weighing in at only 137kg.

 Coming off the success of the DUT08, and faced with new stricter design rules, the team once again redesigned the car from the inside out.
 The result was the DUT09, our first car with completely in-house designed and assembled electronics.
 Despite being larger than last year's competitor, the DUT09 was a whole 10kg lighter, and the team's efforts were rewarded with a silver finish at FSUK.